mnemnion/emojure/README.md

 (💾 (do-something (📂 "example.file")))
 ```

+##Philosophy

+Emojure is a whimsical demonstration of something I'm convinced has a future in coding: the use of literal icons within a textual codebase.

+Emoji is the camel's nose into allowing iconography, complete with color, into Unicode.
+This should be embraced and extended.
+The tendency within Web design to embed icons into a custom font can be normalized through the usual process and extended to give our large and expanding collection of widely-understood icons a place in Unicode.

+This will allow for code which is literally homoiconic, using glyphic representations of UI elements, for example.
+Why shouldn't your share handler have the same visual shape as the button on the user interface?
+Arguably, it should.

+Plus: hey, it works!
+With some caveats:

 ## Compatibility

 As far as I know, Emojure is compatible with Clojure generally.
 That is, code will execute correctly, provided some intermediate representation doesn't munge it.
 Whether you can meaningfully edit it is a different story.